Castro Theatre

 The Castro Theatre is a historic movie palace in the Castro District of San Francisco, California.
-The venue became San Francisco Historic Landmark #100 in September 1976.
-Located at 429 Castro Street, the theater was built in 1922 with a California Churrigueresque façade that pays homage—in its great arched central window surmounted by a scrolling pediment framing a niche—to the basilica of Mission Dolores nearby.
+Built in 1922, the theater displays architectural styles including Beaux-Arts and Spanish Baroque.
 Its designer, Timothy L. Pflueger, also designed Oakland's Paramount Theater and other movie theaters in California during that period.
-The theater has more than 1,400 seats (approx. 800 downstairs and 600 in the balcony).

-Location and history
+The theater's landmark Art Deco marquee was added in 1937.

+The theater has a capacity of 1,400 for concerts, or 1,150 for movies.

+History

 The Castro Theatre originally opened at 479 Castro Street in 1910.
 It was subsequently remodeled into a retail store (occupied by Cliff's Variety Store since 1971) in the mid-1920s after the larger Castro Theatre was built at 429 Castro Street, its current location, only a few doors up from the original theatre.

-The Castro Theatre is located on Castro Street near the intersection of Market and 17th streets, across from the Castro Street Station on the Muni Metro subway.

 The new Castro Theatre opened on June 22, 1922, for an invitation-only screening, with Mayor James "Sunny Jim" Rolph in attendance, of the Paramount Pictures release Across the Continent (1922), starring Wallace Reid.
 The new theatre opened the following day to the general public.

-The Nasser brothers, who built the theatre and whose family members still own it, also owned several other movie houses in the San Francisco area.
-The interior is luxurious and ornate, with subtly convex and concave walls and ceilings, and a dramatic "Mighty Wurlitzer" pipe organ that is played before films and events.
-The large neon "Castro" sign is emblematic of both the theatre and the Castro District.